Home Financial Education Debt Snowball vs. Debt Avalanche: Which Strategy Works Best?

 Debt Avalanche Method

-The debt avalanche method begins with paying off debt with the highest interest rate and then working your way through debt with lower interest rates.
-This method will generally save you more money by paying less interest, but it can also be discouraging since it could take a bit of time before you have your first payoff.
+The debt avalanche method focuses on paying off debt with the highest interest rates first and then working your way through debt with a lower interest rate.
+With this method, you will generally save money by paying less interest.
+However, using it can also be discouraging since it could take a bit of time before you have your first payoff.

 Pros of the Debt Avalanche Method